 Phillip is a descendant of the Bidjara Tribe (Great Grandfather), the Kairi Tribe (Great Grandmother), and the Ducabrook Clan located at Springsure Central Queensland.
 Phillip has previously held position in Mt Isa including the Director of Government Coordination in 2010, as a Contract Management Office and Manager of both Child Safety and Youth Justice Service Centres.

 Kate du Preez

-Kate’s role is to advise the Minister for Natural Resources and Mines on mine safety and health matters; chair the Coal Mining Safety and Health Advisory Committee and the Mine Safety and Health Advisory Committee; monitor and report to the Minister and Parliament on the administration of the provisions about safety and health under the Coal Mining Safety and Health Act 1999 and Mining and Quarrying Safety and Health Act 1999 administered by DNRM.
-She also performs other functions given to the Commissioner under the provisions of the Acts.
+Kate’s role is to advise the Minister for Resources on resources safety and health matters; chair the Coal Mining Safety and Health Advisory Committee and the Mining Safety and Health Advisory Committee; engage with stakeholders to promote and protect safety and health; and monitor, review, and report to the Minister on the performance of Resources Safety and Health Queensland’s functions.

 Robbie Katter MP

 Mayor of Mount Isa